Clinical Trials

 Clinical trials offer patients an opportunity to explore investigational new treatments.
 By taking part in a clinical trial, patients can make an important contribution to ongoing research and help advance the medical community’s understanding of a disease.

-IMPROVE-HCM Phase 2 Clinical Trial
+IMPROVE-HCM Phase 2a Clinical Trial: Non-Obstructive HCM

 Part 1 enrolled pre-HFpEF patients with type 2 diabetes and obesity and demonstrated normalization of cardiac energetics, significant reduction in cardiac steatosis and improvements to the rate of diastolic filling, an important component of heart failure.
 The results of Part 1 were presented at the European Society of Cardiology Congress in August 2022.